 The 477 Human Services Department includes the tribes’ education and emergency assistance services.
-The department’s central office is located in the southwest corner of the tribes’ Human Resource and Development Center.
+The department’s central office is located in the old Fort Hall Casino building on the north side.
+Please park and enter on the north side of the building.
 The department was created in 2011 to streamline assistance to tribal members in need & to better assist those wanting to further their education to improve their employability.

 About Our 477 Department .